Global stocks turn negative as virus death toll mounts

 Euro zone finance ministers failed to agree in all-night talks on more support for their coronavirus-hit economies.
 Eurogroup chairman Mario Centeno said on Wednesday morning he was suspending the discussions until Thursday.

 Italian government bond yields rose in response.
-The 10-year Italian yield rose 20 basis points to 1.799% in early European trading, reaching its highest since March 19.
-Two-year bonds yields were up 22 bps on the day at 0.79%, the highest in three weeks.
+Italy’s 10-year bond yield rose as much as 20 basis points in early trade, hitting its highest since March 19 at 1.748%, before slipping back to a 14 bps gain.

+The gap between benchmark 10-year German and Italian bond yields, a gauge of the risks investors attach to lending to Italy, rose to more than 200 basis points, at one point hitting its widest since March 20.

-Investor sentiment was helped by a bounce in oil prices, with Brent crude adding 0.8% to $32.08 per barrel after falling 3.6% on Tuesday.
+Oil prices stabilised ahead of a meeting on Thursday between OPEC members and allied producers that traders hope could lead to output cuts to shore up prices.
+Brent crude added 0.3% to $31.96 per barrel after falling 3.6% on Tuesday.
 U.S. West Texas Intermediate (WTI) crude rose 3.8% to $24.45 a barrel.
-They were lifted on hopes that a meeting between OPEC members and allied producers on Thursday would trigger output cuts to shore up prices.

 After U.S. stock markets closed on Wednesday, President Donald Trump said the United States may be getting to the top of the coronavirus curve.